 Toxicity

 Japanese Urushi is a highly toxic substance that can leave slight burns and poison ivy-like effects if it comes into contact with your skin.
-Brushstrokes, mixing and application processes need to be precise, the area of work needs to be dust/contaminant-free and the weather can’t be too harsh in either direction.
+Brushstrokes, mixing, and application processes need to be precise, the area of work needs to be dust/contaminant-free and the weather can’t be too harsh in either direction.

 Failure to meet a single one of those requirements equates to the ruination of the Urushi curing process.
 I have a lot of woodworking and lacquering experience, but I’ve never touched this traditional Japanese Urushi lacquer before.

-It needs to be imported from Japan and specific, custom-made brushes outfitted with mouse hair are really the only acceptable source of application you can use.
+It needs to be imported from Japan and specific, custom-made brushes outfitted with mouse hair are the only acceptable source of application you can use.

 Importing

 Importing Urushi is a nightmare and costly, the real stuff anyway.
-You can get junk on eBay and elsewhere, but that’s clearly not the good stuff…and I was only interested in the good stuff for my repair of the ESW10JPN.
+You can get junk on eBay and elsewhere, but that’s not the good stuff…and I was only interested in the good stuff for my repair of the ESW10JPN.

 My new “Sensei” helped me import some real Urushi from Japan, as well as some proper brushes.
-Be careful if you buy online though because Japanese sellers don’t know English well and have no clue what the words “clear” and “transparent” really means.
+Be careful if you buy online though because Japanese sellers don’t know English well and have no clue what the words “clear” and “transparent” really mean.

 They list these terms on their products and you’d naturally assume it means colorless Urushi right?
 Nope.
 It means nothing and the substance is still dark.
-It will be based on color codes that the website or seller will provide in a pallet key form or image, so even if it says transparent and clear…it is literally the opposite.
+It will be based on color codes that the website or seller will provide in a pallet key form or image, so even if it says transparent and clear…it is the opposite.

 Sellers on eBay and Amazon, as well as other sites in Japan, use these terms in the title of the ad and are not aware the product is not clear.
 Be careful.
 I wasted a lot of cash buying and importing Urushi while waiting for the real stuff to arrive, as I’d wanted to practice with the lower-end stuff and every single product I ordered was not as described in color.